jacano/fcm_elixir/README.md

 # Reservation Transformer (FCM Technical challenge)
-This Elixir app processes reservation data from an input file using set rules and shows the transformed data on the console.
+This Elixir app processes reservation data from an input file and shows the transformed data on the console.
 For complete details, refer to the challenge description [here](https://github.com/fcm-digital/elixir_technical_challenge/blob/master/README.md).

 ## Getting Started